The essential form of transport throughout the works was the railway system and here the introduction is best provided by ex-employee Roger Deans:

 On The Highline

-A very interesting photo of ‘Yorkshire’ shunter YE 2507, “Philip”, on the highline looking unusually devoid of other traffic – normally this area would be full of trucks unloading into the bunkers below.
-On the middle right can be seen the sign for one bunker containing ‘Basic Slag’.
-This would have come from the Melting Shop and was charged to Elisabeth to act as a flux but also contained traces of steel which could be recovered through the blast furnace.
-This is also a good view of the skip hoist and two skips can be seen passing each other – a full one going up, the other empty, coming down.
-Also visible at the far end are the windows of the first floor sales department in the grey extension of the general office.
+A very interesting photo of ‘Yorkshire’ shunter YE 2507, “Philip”, on the highline looking unusually devoid of other traffic.
+Normally this area would be full of trucks unloading into the bunkers below however the parallel positions of the skips and lack of trucks on the highline would indicate that this was taken either during the annual shutdown or after Elisabeth had ceased working.
+On the middle right can be seen the sign for one bunker containing ‘Basic Slag’ – this would have come from the Melting Shop and was charged to Elisabeth to act as a flux but also contained traces of steel which could be recovered as iron through the blast furnace.
+Also visible at the far end are the windows of the first floor sales department in the lighter grey box-like extension of the general office.

 In The Workshop II